Damdev-95/skill2mastery/week_three/aws_vpc.md

 * You can have total 5 IPv4 Secondary CIDR Block

 Primary CIDR: 10.0.0.0/16

-Additional : 10.1.0.0/16 ---- Allowed
+* Additional : 10.1.0.0/16 ---- Allowed
-Additional: 192.168.0.0/16 ---- Disallowed(RFC1918)
+* Additional: 192.168.0.0/16 ---- Disallowed(RFC1918)
-Additional : 172.32.0.0./16 ---- Disallowed(RFC1918)
+* Additional : 172.32.0.0./16 ---- Disallowed(RFC1918)
-Additonal: 100.64.0.0/16 -----Allowed(Non-RC1918)
+* Additonal: 100.64.0.0/16 -----Allowed(Non-RC1918)

 # Elastic Network Interface

 logical component in a VPC that represents a virtual network card, ENIs are bound to a specific availability zone (AZ) The ENI can have the following attributes:
 * A primary private IPv4 address from the IPv4 address range of the VPC
-* A primary IPv6 address from the IPv6 address range of your VPC
+* A primary IPv6 address from the IPv6 address range of the VPC
-* One or more secondary private IPv4 addresses from the IPv4 address range of your VPC
+* One or more secondary private IPv4 addresses from the IPv4 address range of the VPC
 * One Elastic IP address (IPv4) per private IPv4 address
 * One public IPv4 address
 * One or more IPv6 addresses